Design comparison

 And no worries, I know that most of the members here aren't native English speakers, and I know there are a lot of things in the written English language that they aren't aware of.
 I used to teach English and was an editor, so I am a bit more sensitive to language mistakes, but actually I tend to ignore most of these mistakes when I review code, unless it's something that I feel needs to be said.
 Since many of the clients and companies are using English or have English content, I think it does help to point out language issues too so that the non-native speakers here can avoid this sort of issue when working on a real-life project!

-1@imadvvPosted about 2 years ago@elaineleung That's great, and am totally understand that, but just I want to be honest, and if you don't mind can you give me some advice, on how to grep a strong foundation on the English language, I mean I tried to start writing some articles and record my self reading some random book, but I still fear from unwanted mistakes.
+1@imadvvPosted over 2 years ago@elaineleung That's great, and am totally understand that, but just I want to be honest, and if you don't mind can you give me some advice, on how to grep a strong foundation on the English language, I mean I tried to start writing some articles and record my self reading some random book, but I still fear from unwanted mistakes.

-0@elaineleungPosted about 2 years ago@imadbg01 I think it depends on which of the language skills you want to work on most, and by language skills, I mean listening, speaking, reading and writing.
+0@elaineleungPosted over 2 years ago@imadbg01 I think it depends on which of the language skills you want to work on most, and by language skills, I mean listening, speaking, reading and writing.
 Even though working on one skill will help to improve the other three also, it helps to be focused on what your goal is, but of course, you can also focus on all four skills at the same time (which is probably the best option if you have the capacity!).

 For example, if you want to improve your writing skills, then I'd suggest reading more blog posts by native English-speaking developers and see how they write by noting down the sentences and phrases they use.
 After that, try writing something short and then get an English speaker to give you some feedback.
 If you want to improve on your speaking skills, you can watch tutorial videos by native speakers with the captions on; try to jot down the phrases they use and try saying them aloud to train your ear, or even record yourself repeating what they say.